The world could crash and burn at his feet.

 “You’ll kill me right now if he’s human.”
 Her voice was a whisper.

 “I’ll kill you in nine months if he’s a demon.”

 He didn’t say.
 But the hatred trebled in him.

 Why the fuck had he accepted this job?
 He hadn’t been told this woman was with child.
 And he couldn’t kill her if the child was part demon.

 Demons stuck together.

 That was the unspoken law of this land.
 The only law he wasn’t willing to break.

 Darion looked at her scrawny figure and cursed again.
 The night was going to be long.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KSummersWrite a Review